What’s Behind Saudi Arabia’s Pivot Away From Foreign Workers

 The kingdom is looking to address high youth unemployment by pushing for the "Saudization" of certain industries, particularly in the private sector.

 Saudi Arabia announced plans late last month to ban foreign workers from certain jobs in the hospitality sector.
 The move is the latest in a series of policy shifts designed to tackle the kingdom’s high unemployment rate by boosting private sector hiring for Saudi citizens, after many years of relying on cheap foreign labor.
 But many analysts are skeptical that this policy of “Saudization” will achieve the desired results.
-In an email interview with WPR, Omar Al-Ubaydli, the director of research at the Bahrain Center for Strategic, International and Energy Studies, explains why Saudi Arabia is prioritizing new job opportunities for citizens and why its approach is likely to face pushback from both employers and consumers.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+In an email interview with WPR, Omar Al-Ubaydli, the director of research at the Bahrain Center for Strategic, International and Energy Studies, explains why Saudi Arabia is prioritizing new job opportunities for citizens and why its approach is likely to face pushback from both employers and consumers.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]

 World Politics Review: What are the Saudi government’s main reasons for restricting employment of foreigners in key sectors of the economy?